Redeem Now Ends in:

 The true power of the Circle of Fifths lies in understanding the harmonic distance it reveals between keys and notes.

-• Proximity and Consonance: Notes (and their corresponding keys) that are adjacent on the Circle of Fifths share many common tones.
-This proximity generally produces a harmonic, consonant (smooth), and closely related sound when they are played together or sequentially.
+• Proximity = Stability (Consonance): Adjacent notes on the Circle of Fifths share tones, producing a smooth and stable sound when they are played together or sequentially.

 • Listen: C then G